Posterior Sampling for Continuing Environments: Analysis

 \subsection{Average Reward Regret}

-We have treated $\gamma$ as a constant discount factor so far, resulting in a regret bound in \eqref{eqn:discounted_regret} that scales linearly with $\frac{1}{1-\gamma}$, ignoring logarithmic factors.
-However, the CPSRL algorithm does not constrain $\gamma$ to be a constant during the learning process, i.e.~we are able to allow the discount factor to increase over time, accounting for the growing horizon.
-Specifically, at each time step $t$, we can consider a discount factor $\gamma_t$, and CPSRL resamples a new environment with probability $1-\gamma_t$.
+We have treated $\gamma$ as constant so far, resulting in a regret bound in \eqref{eqn:discounted_regret} that scales linearly with $\frac{1}{1-\gamma}$, ignoring logarithmic factors.
+However, the Continuing PSRL algorithm does not constrain $\gamma$ to be a constant during the learning process, i.e.~we are able to allow the discount factor to increase over time, accounting for the growing horizon.
+Specifically, at each time step $t$, we can consider a discount factor $\gamma_t$, and Continuing PSRL resamples a new environment with probability $1-\gamma_t$.
 If resampling happens, the agent switches to the optimal policy in the resampled environment maximizing the $\gamma_t$-discounted cumulative reward.
 Otherwise, the agent keeps following the previous policy.
 If $\gamma_t$ increases with $t$, the agent is effectively planning over a longer horizon as interactions continue, and as Theorem \ref{thm:discounted_regret_bound} justifies, the agent's performance should always keep up with that of the optimal policy in the environment, regardless of the planning horizon.
+We detail in Appendix \ref{app:alg_schedule} a modified version of Continuing PSRL with a schedule of $\gamma_t$ that attains the bound in Theorem \ref{thm:discounted_regret_bound}.

-Note that, although Theorem \ref{thm:discounted_regret_bound} provides a sublinear upper bound for the discounted regret with a fixed discount factor $\gamma$, we are ultimately interested in the performance shortfall with respect to the optimal average-reward policy.
-To obtain a sublinear upper bound for the latter, we employ such time-dependent discount factors discussed above, which allows us to show Theorem \ref{thm:bayesian_regret}, a regret bound for the Bayesian regret that does not depend on a discount factor. \begin{proof}[Proof of Theorem \ref{thm:bayesian_regret}] To better represent the dependence on $K$, set
+Although Theorem \ref{thm:discounted_regret_bound} provides a sublinear upper bound for the discounted regret with a fixed discount factor $\gamma$, we are ultimately interested in the performance shortfall with respect to the optimal average-reward policy.
+To obtain a sublinear upper bound for the latter, we employ such time-dependent discount factors discussed above, which allows us to show Theorem \ref{thm:bayesian_regret}, a regret bound for the Bayesian regret that does not depend on a discount factor, the proof of which is relegated to Appendix \ref{app:bayesian_regret}.
+If we assume the knowledge of $T$, optimizing for $\gamma$, the best rate in terms of $T$ can be achieved by setting $1/(1-\gamma) = \sqrt{\frac{T}{SA}}$.
+If the total learning horizon $T$ is unknown, we can utilize a classical doubling trick argument that is common in the design of online learning algorithms \cite{Zhang2020SampleER}.
+The idea is to divide the learning horizon into time intervals of the form $[2^k,2^{k+1})$ and set $1/(1-\gamma_t) = \sqrt{\frac{2^{k+1}}{SA}}$ for $t\in[2^k,2^{k+1})$, $k\in\mathbb{N}$.

-where $T$ is at the end of the $K$-th pseudo-episode.
-The expected regret can be written as